Florida Georgia Line

+History

 Early history

-Both members of Florida Georgia Line first gained interest in music through church worship services.
-Brian Kelley, from Ormond Beach, Florida, was a star pitcher on his high school baseball team, leading to a scholarship at Florida State University; he later transferred to Belmont University after it became clear to him he would not succeed in the sport.
-He began learning to play guitar then began writing music inspired by Christian rock group Casting Crowns.
-Tyler Hubbard, a native of Monroe, Georgia, was a church worship leader who formed a hip hop group, Ingenious Circuit, in his teens.
-The two had a myriad of musical interests growing up: "Me and my friends drove trucks, listened to Garth Brooks, Alabama, Lil Wayne and Eminem," said Kelley.

-The duo met at Belmont University in 2008 through a campus worship group, and following graduation, decided to give themselves two years to succeed as a country duo.
+Musicians Brian Kelley and Tyler Hubbard met in 2008 at Belmont University through a campus worship group, and following graduation, decided to give themselves two years to succeed as a country duo.
 They moved in together and began several odd jobs to pay bills, while playing clubs on the weekends.
 While independent, they recorded and digitally distributed their first EP, Anything Like Me (2010).
-They were discovered by Nickelback producer Joey Moi at a county fair, and the three began entering the studio together.
+They were discovered by Nickelback producer Joey Moi at a county fair, and the three began recording in studio together.
 Unlike typical country music sessions, the group spent days polishing songs, which were collected on the duo's second EP, It'z Just What We Do (2012).
-In terms of production, the band modeled their sound on bands such as Nickelback, Shinedown, and Three Days Grace, while Moi aimed for each song to resemble hair metal group Def Leppard in structure.
-Major labels became interested when the song "Cruise" first aired on satellite radio on The Highway channel and began selling well in the iTunes Store, leading to a deal with Republic Nashville and Big Machine Label Group.
+The duo modeled their sound on bands such as Nickelback, Shinedown, and Three Days Grace, while Moi aimed for each song to resemble hair metal group Def Leppard in structure.
+Major labels became interested when the song "Cruise" first aired on The Highway channel on Sirius XM and began selling well in the iTunes Store, leading to a deal with Republic Nashville and Big Machine Records.

-Kelley likes to think of his career not as a career, but as a lifestyle.
-"Country music is always evolving and will continue to evolve," he told Forbes magazine.

-Musical career

-2010: Anything Like Me

-Florida Georgia Line's first EP, released on December 14, 2010, is a six-song EP produced with Wesley Walker.
-All of the songs were written by either Hubbard or Hubbard and Kelley.
-The EP consists of the songs "You're Country", "Now That She's Gone", "Man I Am Today", "Never Let Her Go" (co-written with "Cruise" co-writer Chase Rice), "Black Tears", and "Backwoods Beauty Queen".
-The song "Black Tears" was also on Jason Aldean's 2012 album Night Train.